Most women experience weight gain during the menopause transition.

 At Heartland Weight Loss, we know A LOT about the intersection of menopause and weight gain!

-Dr. Courtney Younglove, the founder and medical director at Heartland Weight Loss, is turning 50 in 2024!
-Fully immersed in the menopausal transition herself, she is thriving – personally and professionally.
-Despite having three teenage boys to keep up with and a thriving career, she is maintaining her nutrition and physical fitness.
-She is also putting additional energy into working on sleep and stress.
-Dr. Younglove spent nineteen years as an OB/GYN before moving into the Obesity Medicine space full-time.
+Did you know that Dr. Courtney Younglove, the founder and medical director at Heartland Weight Loss, is also a certified menopause practitioner?
+Dr. Younglove spent nineteen years as an OB/GYN before moving into the obesity medicine space full-time.
 She has lectured nationally about the intersection of menopause and obesity and is passionate about empowering women during this phase of life.
 Dr. Younglove has spent a great deal of time making sure the entire team at Heartland Weight Loss understands the nuances that come with this phase of life and is equipped with all of the tools necessary to help women during this transition.